dingfengshi/TriDet/README.md

 ## Overview

-This repository contains the code for _TriDet: Temporal Action Detection with Relative Boundary Modeling_ [paper](https://arxiv.org/abs/2303.07347), which has been accepted for CVPR2023.
+This repository contains the code for _TriDet: Temporal Action Detection with Relative Boundary Modeling_ [paper](https://arxiv.org/abs/2303.07347), which has been accepted at CVPR2023.
 Our code is built upon the codebase from [ActionFormer](https://github.com/happyharrycn/actionformer_release) and [Detectron2](https://github.com/facebookresearch/detectron2), and we would like to express our gratitude for their outstanding work.